-Suitable spot checks shall be performed to establish confidence that the functions are performed correctly in accordance with the submitted documents.
+Suitable checks shall be performed to establish confidence that the functions are performed correctly in accordance with the submitted documents.
 Reactions to significant faults need not be triggered.

-The instruments shall - on the basis of 3.10 - be submitted to the testing procedures of Annex A, and of Annex B if applicable.
+The instruments shall - on the basis of 3.10 and with test standards according to 3.7.1 - be submitted to the testing procedures of Annex A, and of Annex B if applicable.
 For peripheral devices see 3.10.3.